-With that in mind, the LG G7 is the next smartphone expected to come from the South Korean company.
-This is a round up of everything we know so far, coupled with a few predictions for good measure.
+With that in mind, the LG G7 is the next smartphone expected to come from the South Korean company and it looks like we'll see it during the Spring.

 - Likely to be waterproof with drop protection